kimbaqueen/Portfolio-Project/readme.md

 I started a javascript extension file but was not able to complete the coding.
 I plan to continue learning more coding skills and update the site with the correct JS so it can be fully functional!

 Conclusion:
 I'm amazed how much we learned in so little time and am very excited to start my next bootcamp to continue learning more tech skills!
+Additionally, I plan to keep updating this site with new skills I learn.
+It' so important to me to advocate for under-represented communities, build confidence, mentor, and help others change the trajectory of their path.
+We can all do hard things!